-Symptoms of Hard Disk Failure and How to Implement Data Security
+Symptoms of Hard Disk Drive Failure and Data Protection Strategies

-Ten years is no guarantee, but I have seen a few disk drives last that long, and they are still operational.
-I have also seen an external disk drive under warranty die in less than a week, in the process dying with lots of data in it.
+Also because of the above reasons, failure can happen anytime between one day to ten years.
+Ten years is no guarantee though, but I have seen a few disk drives last that long, and they are still operational.
+I have also seen disk drives that are still under warranty die in less than a week, in the process, dying with lots of data in them.

 According to Backblaze research on disk drive lifespan, a typical disk drive should last about six years.
 The site goes ahead to explain how the expectancy rate of hard drive deteriorates over time.

 Thus, data stored in these hard disk drives or other storage devices will not last forever, because every single one of them is designed to die one day.
 You do not want them to take their final rest with your data.

 - never trust the hard disk drive entirely

 - watch out for tell-tale signs of failure

 - backup your data in multiple locations and platforms